-The LCA symbol lights up in the outside mirrors when the system detects a moving vehicle in the next lane over that is in the side blind zone or rapidly approaching that zone from behind.
+The LCA symbol lights up in the side mirrors when the system detects a moving vehicle in the next lane over that is in the side blind zone or rapidly approaching that zone from behind.
 A lit LCA symbol indicates it may be unsafe to change lanes.
 Before making a lane change, check the LCA display, check mirrors, glance over your shoulder, and use the turn signals.

-Left Outside Mirror Display

-Right Outside Mirror Display
+Left Side Mirror Right Side Mirror Display Display

 When the vehicle is started, both outside mirror LCA displays will briefly come on to indicate the system is operating.
-When the vehicle is in a forward gear, the left or right outside mirror display will light up if a moving vehicle is detected in the next lane over in that blind zone or rapidly approaching that zone.
+When the vehicle is in a forward gear, the left or right side mirror display will light up if a moving vehicle is detected in the next lane over in that blind zone or rapidly approaching that zone.
 If the turn signal is activated in the same direction as a detected vehicle, this display will flash as an extra warning not to change lanes.

-LCA can be disabled.
-When you disable LCA, Side Blind Zone Alert is also disabled.
-See "Collision/ Detection Systems" under Vehicle Personalization ⇒ 138.
+LCA can be disabled through vehicle personalization.
+See "Collision/Detection Systems" under Vehicle Personalization

+↑ 134.
 If LCA is disabled by the driver, the LCA mirror displays will not light up.